BlueLort/GameX-LevelEditor/README.md

 #### 3D Level Editor in C++ using OpenGL 3.3 - SDL2.0 - CEGUI 0.8.5
 Video:

-## I couldn't do this project without:
+## I COULD NOT DO THIS PROJECT WITHOUT

 1. Joey de Vries (Learnopengl.com)
    - i couldn't understand how to use opengl without learnopengl.com